EraTrip - info, photos and experiences of great places to visit.

 The James Johnston house sits on a hill overlooking the Pacific Ocean, east of Route One, just south of the city of Half Moon Bay.
 Isolated, its silhouette is a remarkable sight against the rolling hillsides golden brown until the winter rains turns them green.
 The classic New England salt-box (two stories in front, one in back) was built by '49er pioneer James

-Contact: travel@groupera.com Site Map
+Contact: travel@groupera.com Privacy Policy Site Map